raganwald/cafeaulife/README.md

 We know how to obtain any square of size four using `Square.find`.
 So what we need is a way to compute the result for any arbitrary square of size eight from squares of size four.

-First, Let's look at our square of size eight made up of four component squares of size four:
+First, Let's look at our square of size eight made up of four component squares of size four (the lines and crosses are part of the components):

     nw        ne
       +--++--+